Jonghun-Han/HEDSpython/README.md

 # HEDSpython
-Code for the Python tutorials of the "Humanitarian Engineering and Data Science" module
+Code for the Python tutorials of the "Humanitarian Engineering and Data Science" module.

+As a first thing, please make sure you upload the file "initiation.ipynb" to your Google Drive and run it from there.
+This will copy all the necessary files, including the tutorials scripts, in your Drive.
+You can then run the tutorial notebooks directly from you Drive in Colab.

 # Nomenclature
-The name of each file starts with the number of the associated lecture week, followed by a number indicating the order of the files of the same week.
-For example, 3-2_name.py is the second file of week three.
+You can find the tutorial for each week under the name "Tutorial_weekNo.ipynb".